 The Year 8 team is led by Mr Morgan, KS3 Pupil Progress Co-ordinator.
-There are seven Key Stage 3 Form Tutors; Mr Morgan, Miss Mason, Mrs Bingham, Mr Pottinger, Mrs Odrich-Damallie, Miss Hampshire and Miss Chandler.
+There are seven Key Stage 3 Form Tutors; Mr Morgan, Miss Mason, Ms Chapman, Mr Pottinger, Mrs Odrich-Damallie, Miss Dobson and Mrs McLean.

 At the start of the year your child will receive their Planner and Timetable.
 You may wish to take a copy of the timetable and pin it up somewhere at home to help your child’s organisation and ensure that they have the correct equipment for school each day.
 We hope the planner will help the students to manage themselves efficiently and will facilitate communication between parents, pupils and teachers.
 All homework set must be recorded in the planner.
 We would greatly appreciate your support in checking your child’s planner each week and then confirming this by signing in the space provided over the weekend.
 Tutors check and sign every tutee’s planner on a Monday morning.
 The planner is also used to communicate achievement or concern (both ways) so that we are all kept informed on the development of your child.
 Please note that if a planner is defaced or lost, it will have to be replaced and this will incur a charge.